THOMASELOVE/431-classes-2024/class25/README.md

     - Even if you're working as a pair, **each** of you should separately submit the [Self-Evaluation form for Project B](https://bit.ly/431-2024-projectB-self-evaluation) by the deadline.
 Be sure to fill out the form **after** you give your presentation via Zoom.
 The list of questions on the Self-Evaluation Form [is available here](https://github.com/THOMASELOVE/431-classes-2024/blob/main/projectB/self-eval-questions.md), since you haven't given your presentation yet.
     - By Wednesday 2024-12-11 at noon, you should submit via [Canvas](https://canvas.case.edu): (1) your study 1 Quarto file and HTML result and (2) your study 2 Quarto file and HTML result, plus (3) the data set you used to ingest the data into R **if you are not using NHANES data**.
 While you are welcome to submit this material in advance, I expect you to submit this to Canvas **after** you give your presentation.
         - If you are working with a partner, exactly one of you should submit the materials to Canvas, while the other should just submit a short note (pdf or Word document) telling me who will submit those materials for your group.
-5. Optional [Lab Regrade Request Form](https://bit.ly/431-2024-lab-regrade-request), which is also due on Wednesday 2024-12-11 at noon.
+5. The optional [Lab Regrade Request Form](https://bit.ly/431-2024-lab-regrade-request) is also due on Wednesday 2024-12-11 at noon.
 6. I'll provide some information about your favorite songs, [as requested here](https://thomaselove.github.io/431-projectB-2024/checklist.html#a-special-note).
     - The Fall 2024 playlist [is available here](https://www.youtube.com/watch?v=4G-YQA_bsOU&list=PL1WkTI58HjcjAdtJOkV3GFtFCEZR82Jmn), with 49 songs.
     - We also have a [Fall 2023 playlist](https://www.youtube.com/watch?v=SmjG6p8LN4o&list=PL1WkTI58Hjcivws3CSv-xCLROR7-cEFgH) with 45 songs, and a [Fall 2022 playlist](https://www.youtube.com/watch?v=N-q559-hhUA&list=PL1WkTI58HjchPCLLYcV3q48LluH5z8aeN) with 55 songs.